ibm-cloud-architecture/terraform-openshift4-vmware/README.md

 | openshift_host_prefix        | Controls the number of pods to allocate to each node from the `openshift_cluster_cidr` CIDR.
 For example, 23 would allocate 2^(32-23) 512 pods to each node. | string | 23               |
 | create_loadbalancer_vm | Create the LoadBalancer VM and use it as a DNS server for your cluster.
 If set to `false` you must provide a valid pre-configured LoadBalancer for your `api` and `*.apps` endpoints and DNS Zone for your `cluster_id`.`base_domain`. | bool | false |

+## Retrieve pull secret from Red Hat sites
+Retrieve the [OpenShift Pull Secret](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned) and place in a file on the Bastion Server.
+Default location is `~/.pull-secret`
 ## Let OpenShift finish the installation:
 Once you power on the machines it should take about 20 mins for your cluster to become active.
 To debug see **Debugging the OCP installation dance** below.